oemof/DHNx/docs/optimization_models.rst

 * **active**: Binary indicating that this edge is considered.
 If no column *active* is given, all edges are active.
 With this attribute, single edges can be switched on and off.
-This can be very useful, if different scenarios should be analyzed, e.g. you might not know in advance, whether you are allowed to cross a property or use a street. (*not implemented yet*)
+This can be very useful, if different scenarios should be analyzed, e.g. you might like to make a given street/edges unavailable.
 * **add_fix_costs**: Additional fix investment costs.
 Depending on the street and route of a DHS, the construction costs might differ.
 With this parameter, additional fix investment costs (independent of the size of the pipes) can be